joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 ## Is it worth all the trouble?

 We can parse the parts of the iCal feed that we are interested in and skip the rest, with (hopefully) very few allocations along the way.
 But is it worth it?
-The code is a bit more complex than it could have been, particularly considering that excellent libraries such as <a href="https://github.com/rianjs/ical.net" target="_blank">iCal.Net</a>.
+The code is a bit more complex than it could have been, particularly considering that excellent libraries such as <a href="https://github.com/rianjs/ical.net" target="_blank" rel="noopener">iCal.Net</a>.

-I'm going to compare the two using <a href="https://benchmarkdotnet.org" target="_blank">BenchmarkDotNet</a>.
+I'm going to compare the two using <a href="https://benchmarkdotnet.org" target="_blank" rel="noopener">BenchmarkDotNet</a>.
 It's a decidedly apples-to-oranges comparison. iCal.Net is a fully RFC 5545-compliant library while what we're doing here is very limited in scope.
 It is in no way transferable to anything but this specific use case, but in our particular situation where the choice is between the two, it makes sense.

 {{< image classes="fancybox" src="/assets/images/iCalPipes.png" title="Benchmark.net output" >}}